Raccoon1511/NexusModsLocalBackup/README.md

 2. You will now see a purple **Local Backup** button next to the standard mod actions (Endorse, Track, etc.).
 3. Click it.
 4. **On your first use**, a prompt will appear asking for your Nexus Mods API Key.
 Paste the key you generated in the previous step. *(Tampermonkey will securely save this key, so you only have to do this once).*
-5. Sit back!
-The script will read the mod info and download the instructions, preview image, and files directly into a new folder named after the mod in your Downloads directory.
+5. The script will read the mod info and download the instructions, preview image, and files directly into a new folder named after the mod in your Downloads directory.